 We grow a variety of annual vegetables and perennial herbs on our farms - greens, tomatoes, peppers, eggplants, leeks, root vegetables, and more.
 Plus three varieties of kale!
-The produce is either sold at our Saturday market, distributed to families through our farm-share (CSA) program, donated to the local food pantry, or taken home by our teen farm apprentices.
-We also sell to local restaurants and partner organizations.
+The produce is either sold at our farm stands, distributed to families through our farm-share (CSA) program, donated to the local food pantry, or taken home by our teen farm apprentices.
+We also occasionally sell to local restaurants and partner organizations.

 2. Vegetables from Red Hook?!
 Isn't the soil contaminated?

 The soil at the farm is actually 24 inches of compost in one massive raised bed, built on top of concrete.
 The compost came from NYC's Department of Sanitation and has been amended with compost that we produce on site.
 We test our soil regularly for contaminants - and it's safe for food production.

 3. How did the farm weather Hurricane Sandy?

 The farm was heavily impacted by the 2012 superstorm - 2 feet of brackish water inundated the farm, rendering the soil no longer arable.
 To recover, we had to remove all the original soil and completely replace it with fresh compost (see #2 above).
 We also lost our bees, a lot of farm equipment, and had to take down our greenhouse.
 Steadily, we've been able to rebuild post-Sandy, with support from the city, volunteers, and supporters.

 5. Can my school / camp / group come visit?

 We generally schedule school visits in the fall and spring on Wednesday mornings, and camp visits on various mornings in the summer.
 See the School Visits page to see what dates are available and submit a form with the information we need to move forward with scheduling a visit.
 We also work with companies who want to arrange community service days for their staff.

 6. When can I drop off compost?
 What do you accept?